istio/release-builder/release/README.md

 First, a build of the release is created.
 This is done by modifying the [`trigger-build`](./trigger-build) file and submitting a PR.

-In CI, Prow will check if the trigger-build file has been changed, and if it has it will create a build in the postsubmit.
+In CI, Prow will check if the `trigger-build` file has been changed, and if it has it will create a build in the postsubmit.

-**WARNING**: Any change to this file with trigger a build, including comments or reverts.
+**WARNING**: Any change to this file will trigger a build, including comments or reverts.

 ## Publish